 A Legacy of Sympathy and Solidarity: Ireland and India’s Historic Exchange

-Telegram from President De Valera to people of India
+Telegram to President De Valera from people of India

 On 30 January 1948, the world was shaken by the assassination of Mahatma Gandhi.
 In a gesture of international solidarity, An Taoiseach Éamonn de Valera sent a telegram the following day to convey the condolences of the Irish Government and its people.
 He remarked, “The loss is not India’s alone.
 The world has lost a great leader whose influence will long survive his death.”